ChisomJude/Terraform-Setup-Ubuntu20.04-and-Nginx-for-ReactApp/README.md

 ### Steps to run
 - Clone the project `git clone https://github.com/ChisomJude/Terraform-Setup-Ubuntu20.04-and-Nginx-for-ReactApp.git`
-- Go through article to understand more about the project and how to get your Azure credentials ready- [Terraform - Deploying Azure Ubuntu VM with Nginx Webserver](https://blog.chisomjude.net/all-terraform-deployment-deploy-azure-ubuntu-vm-with-nginx-webserver)
+- Go through the article to understand more about the project and how to get your Azure credentials ready- [Terraform - Deploying Azure Ubuntu VM with Nginx Webserver](https://blog.chisomjude.net/all-terraform-deployment-deploy-azure-ubuntu-vm-with-nginx-webserver)
 - Navigate to terraform.tfvars -Include your  credentials for Azure.
-- Open you terminal , Cd into the project directory
+- Open you terminal, Cd into the project directory
 - Run these Terraform Commands

 ```